Picolab/pico-engine/GETTING_STARTED.md

 ### Preparing a ruleset for use
 1. Copy the entire content of a .krl file into the clipboard
-2. Paste it into the box beside the "register ruleset" button in the **old UI**
+2. Paste it into the box beside the "register ruleset" button in the **old UI** [pic](https://github.com/Picolab/node-pico-engine/blob/master/getting_started_img/Screen%20Shot%202016-08-30%20at%201.59.29%20PM.png)
 3. Click the "register ruleset" button to register a version of the ruleset, then refresh.
-Note the new time stamp and version hash of your new registered ruleset.
+Note the new time stamp and version hash of your new registered ruleset. [pic](https://github.com/Picolab/node-pico-engine/blob/master/getting_started_img/Screen%20Shot%202016-08-30%20at%202.03.18%20PM.png)
 4. Click the "enable" link beside the version of the ruleset, navigate back to **old UI** and refresh.
-Note that source code of your ruleset is displayed.
+Note that source code of your ruleset is displayed. [pic](https://github.com/Picolab/node-pico-engine/blob/master/getting_started_img/Screen%20Shot%202016-08-30%20at%202.05.58%20PM.png)
 5. Still in the **old UI**, click the "install" link beside the enabled version; this may take a minute so grab a soda.
 Navigate back to **old UI** and refresh.
 6. Switch to the **visual UI** tab, refresh, click on the Owner Pico, then on its "Rulesets" tab
-7. Find your ruleset in the dropdown list under "Available rulesets", then click on the "add ruleset" button (click browser back button and refresh).
-Note your new ruleset in **visual UI**.
+7. Find your ruleset in the dropdown list under "Available rulesets", [pic](https://github.com/Picolab/node-pico-engine/blob/master/getting_started_img/Screen%20Shot%202016-08-30%20at%202.09.29%20PM.png) then click on the "add ruleset" button
+(click browser back button and refresh).
+Note your new ruleset in **visual UI**. [pic](https://github.com/Picolab/node-pico-engine/blob/master/getting_started_img/Screen%20Shot%202016-08-30%20at%202.12.19%20PM.png) and if you click on the ruleset name, its source code will be displayed. [pic](https://github.com/Picolab/node-pico-engine/blob/master/getting_started_img/Screen%20Shot%202016-08-30%20at%202.12.29%20PM.png)

 Repeat the steps above for each of these _two_ rulesets in the `krl` folder.
  * `io.picolabs.pico` is used by each Pico to keep track of itself and its children